Manage application tokens

 1. In the Astra Portal header, click Settings.

-2. In the Settings navigation menu, click the name of the active organization, and then select the organization where you want to view tokens.
+2. In the Settings navigation menu, make sure the enterprise/organization filter is set to the enterprise or organization that you want to manage.

 3. In the Settings navigation menu, click Tokens.

-The Manage Existing Tokens section lists the application tokens in the selected organization.
+The Manage existing tokens section lists the tokens associated with the selected organization or enterprise.

 --header "Authorization: Bearer APPLICATION_TOKEN" \